Caseraw/katacoda-scenarios/certificate-factory/intro.md

 **Certificate factory**

 Dealing with security and certificates is **no joke**, but i can be fun.
 So let's play around with it to get familiar.

 In this short scenario you will create a Private Certificate Authority which will be used to create and sign new certificates.
-Once set take the freedom to create scripts and other methods of automation to help maintain the certificate life-cycle.
+Once set, take the freedom to create scripts and other methods of automation to help maintain the certificate life-cycle.

 Things you will learn going forward: